Educational Equity, Post-Baccalaureate Certificate

 Fieldwork and Research Opportunities

-All courses include site-based applications of educational concepts and processes.
-Through the professional forum, students present results of action research designed to enhance their daily practice and/or spark change in their individual educational context.
+All courses include opportunities for site-based applications of educational concepts and processes.
+Through the professional forum, students present results of action research designed to enhance their daily practice and/or spark change in their individual educational contexts.

 Careers